SHORTSTACK: Distributed, Fault-tolerant, Oblivious Data Access

 It works by first generating the intermediate transcripts $\beta$ assuming no failures, going layer by layer and executing processing logic at appropriate servers in \name\xspace layers (\li, \lii, \liii).
-Specifically, in the first loop, requests are first processed at a randomly chosen chain $s_{\li}$ in $C_{\li}$.
-In the second loop, for each chain $s_{\lii}$ in $\lii$ layer, the enqueued requests are first shuffled using the $\Interleave$ function to simulate the effect of network-induced inter-leavings between servers in $\li$ layer and $s_{\lii}$, and then processed according to \lii processing logic.
-Note that the shuffling done by the $\Interleave$ function does not depend on the contents of the requests.
-Similarly, in the third loop, for each server $s_{\liii}$ in $\liii$ layer, requests are first shuffled using the $\Interleave$ function to simulate network reorderings, and then processed according to \liii $\Process$ logic.
-The generated requests are subsequently added to the transcript $\beta_{s_{\liii}}$.
+Specifically, in the first loop, queries are first processed at a randomly chosen chain $s_{\li}$ in $C_{\li}$.
+In the second loop, for each chain $s_{\lii}$ in $\lii$ layer, the enqueued queries are first shuffled using the $\Interleave$ function to simulate the effect of network-induced inter-leavings between servers in $\li$ layer and $s_{\lii}$, and then processed according to \lii processing logic.
+Note that the shuffling done by the $\Interleave$ function does not depend on the contents of the queries.
+Similarly, in the third loop, for each server $s_{\liii}$ in $\liii$ layer, queries are first shuffled using the $\Interleave$ function to simulate network reorderings, and then processed according to \liii $\Process$ logic.
+The generated queries are subsequently added to the transcript $\beta_{s_{\liii}}$.
 Finally, $\Process$ then uses a $\Transform$ simulator to simulate the effect of failures and generate the final transcripts $\tau$ from $\beta$, as we describe next.

 \paragraphc{Failure simulation using $\Transform$:} As noted in \S\ref{ssec:failures} of the main paper, \name handles the failures in layers \li and \lii transparently using chain replication.
 Also, recall that failure repairs in \name (\ie, detecting and eliminating the failed node, and ensuring the remaining nodes can resume operation) occurs in bounded time which is small enough to render failures at the \li and \lii layers undetectable to an adversary (consistent with our failure model in \S\ref{sec:failures} and empirival validation in \S\ref{ssec:failure-recovery}), leaving only the handling of \liii failures.
 We model this using the $\Transform$ simulator --- a recursive algorithm that repeatedly applies the effect of \liii server failure events in $\failures$ on the intermediate transcripts $\beta$, in the order that the failures occur.
-We detail the operation of $\Transform$ next; note that we use the term $\beta_n^{t_1,t_2}$ to denote the subset of requests from the intermediate transcript $\beta$ enqueued at server $n$ in the time interval $[t_1, t_2]$.
+We detail the operation of $\Transform$ next; note that we use the term $\beta_n^{t_1,t_2}$ to denote the subset of queries from the intermediate transcript $\beta$ enqueued at server $n$ in the time interval $[t_1, t_2]$.